containerd/containerd/docs/cri/config.md

 See also [the Kubernetes documentation](https://kubernetes.io/docs/concepts/containers/runtime-class/).

+Starting with containerd 2.1 runtime configurations can also be added to the config dir at `/etc/containerd/runtimes/<runtime_name>/config.toml`.
+This allows for a more dynamic configuration of runtimes without the need to restart containerd.

 ## Full configuration
 The explanation and default value of each configuration item are as follows:
 + In containerd 2.x